 To learn more about how to improve your Florida residence with SELF, visit their website.

 Miami-Dade County – Green Corridor Property Assessed Clean Energy District

 The Property Assessed Clean Energy (PACE) financial incentive applies to commercial and residential properties with a maximum loan that’s 10% of the property value.
 The payback term length is 20 years.

 The board passed Resolution R-734-16 in 2016, expanding PACE to unincorporated county areas.
 The resolution approved arrangements between Green Corridor and Ygrene Energy Fund Florida, its administrator.
 Ygrene administers the County’s PACE program.

 Miami-Dade County – Expedited Green Buildings Process

 This Green Building Incentive is administered by District 8 of Miami County to promote construction of sustainably designed buildings for commercial, residential, and industrial sectors.

 In 2005, the commissioner’s office in Miami-Dade County passed an ordinance to speed up the permitting process for buildings to get “green” certified by an environmental rating agency.
 As long as the project is located in unincorporated Miami-Dade County, or the city west of Miami, they’re eligible for fast track permitting.

-Take a look at Miami-Dade County’s building department website for more information.
+Note.
+Please take a look at Miami-Dade County’s building department website for more information.